-Summary: Want to live longer?
-Eat more fruits and veggies.
-A massive research study found a reduced risk of heart disease, cancer, and stroke and premature death in people who consume extra servings of fruits and vegetables.
-The new study also showed that some ways of preparing fruit are bad for the health.
+Summary: Fruits and vegetables emerged as the healthiest foods to eat in a massive research study.
+The study found a reduced risk of heart disease, cancer, and stroke and premature death in people who consume extra servings of fruits and vegetables.
+[This article first appeared on the LongevityFacts.com website.
+Author: Brady Hartman.]

 Research Study of Over Two Million People

 In performing the study, the largest of its kind, the authors from the Imperial College of London (ICL) analyzed the dietary habits of a total of 2.1 million people worldwide, combining the data from 95 separate research studies.